 Once acclaimed as having the “best pancakes” by New York magazine, this American resto has made its way to Singapore where it serves stellar dishes such as a signature pancakes with warm maple butter, accompanied by either blueberries, banana walnut or chocolate chunks.

 At good ol’ McDs, you can look forward to affordable fluffy hotcakes served in a variety of ways, from classic hotcakes drizzled with maple syrup and butter, to hotcakes with chicken sausage, and the Breakfast Deluxe, which includes scrambled eggs, toasty muffins and chicken sausage.
+Easy to eat, and you can request without meat is the breakfast wrap, scrambled eggs and hash browns wrapped up – with just a hint of chill sauce!

 Over 130 branches islandwide